TabibitoQZP/LiteChainRL/README.md

 The task is simple.
 However, there is a high risk for LLM to calculate a mathematical expression incorrectly.
 Therefore, the best idea is to give it a "calculator".
 In other worlds, the LLM need to use the "calculator" as a tool to implement complex tasks.

 Training on 1024 samples takes about 13 hours with 2 H20 GPUs.
 One H20 for vLLM rollout generation and one H20 for training.
 More GPUs will accelerate the training process.

+## Qwen3 Training Support

+Our LiteChainRL preliminary supports Qwen3 for multi-turn RL training.
+Currently the demo can use newest vLLM-0.8.5 to run Qwen3.
+However, the preliminary test shows that Qwen3 may have a restricted format requirements.
+Specifically, Qwen3 enables open/close the thinking.
+This function is implemented by adding a `<think></think>` label.
+If you want to close the think, you need to add an empty label before the generation start.
+However, if you close the think, the generation is too short.